 - Express some milk using your hand expression.
 You'll want to try to get out just enough milk to soften the breast so the baby can properly latch on,

-- You can try to take a hot shower to help soften the breasts,
+- You can try to take a warm shower to help soften the breasts,

 - Or use cold packs between nursing to reduce swelling and relieve pain,

 - If your nipple is flattened by engorgement, try our LatchAssist ® Nipple Everter.
 This simple tool helps your nipple temporarily “stand out,” making it easier for your baby to establish a good latch.

 I can’t tell how much my baby is drinking – how do I know if she is getting enough?

 Unfortunately, breasts don’t come with ounce markers!
 However, there are other ways to determine if your baby is getting enough milk.
 Continuous weight gain and alertness are indications, but the best way to tell is through diaper checks (see next question).